Signalisation project "The Retirada and Alt Empordà’s exile routes"

 Signaling done so far includes 17 villages with 27 points of information and a total of 30 signals between boards, monoliths, banners, point tracking, panoramic lecterns, easels panoramic simple and townhouses.

-People and places are marked in each village:
+Villages and places are marked in each village:

 Agullana (village, Mas Perxés i Manrella Pass)